 - Scary Scorpions: The Krahli looked the part, in a Four-Legged Insect kind of way.

-- Simple Staff: Subverted; their staffs have a wide variety of abilities.
+- Simple Staff: Subverted; their staffs have a wide variety of abilities and they aren't really staffs, despite the name.

 - Super-Persistent Predator: Rorzahk were famous for this, more likely to chase a target halfway across Metru Nui than give up.
 An urban legend supposedly claimed that Rorzahk once plunged into a mine shaft - in freefall - to catch a lawbreaker.